Caeldeth/loures/Lore/Klaudaryn-Temuairan-Wrestling.md

 The objective of this sport is simple.
 Two fighters enter the ring at the start of a round, and only one should remain in the ring at the end of the round.

 Two of the four corners are marked Red and Blue respectively.
 These are the starting corners for the contenders, where they must remain until the umpire declares the round open.
-The other two corners are nullzones, where fighters can claim sanctuary.
+The other two corners are null zones, where fighters can claim sanctuary.
 Upon claiming sanctuary, the round is restarted, with fighters clambering back to their initial positions.

 As soon as fighters come into contact with each other in the Ring, a series of grapples and holds are attempted, with each fighter struggling to overpower the other.